What is the Food Safety Modernization Act Produce Safety Rule?

-The PSA will be launching training programs for produce growers (one-day training) and trainers (two-day training) in January 2016, once the final regulatory language has been incorporated into the training modules.
+The PSA will be launching training programs for produce growers (one-day training) and trainers (two-day training) in September 2016.
 The PSA will also be hosting webinars to increase awareness and understanding of the FSMA Produce Safety Rule.
-The first webinar is tentatively scheduled to be held on December 17 at 2:00 PM EST. Information about how to join this webinar will be sent through the PSA listserve, so be sure to enroll at: www.producesafetyalliance.cornell.edu.
+See our news page for archived presentations and audio recordings.

 For more information about training opportunities for other FSMA regulations and alternate training opportunities, visit the FDA’s training strategy page.